Jaimelooo/Jaimelooo/README.md

 - Personal website [link](https://www.jaimemoyaescobar.fr)
 - I’m currently open for a new job opportunity
 - I like to walk with my dog
+- In my spare time I like to play paddle tennis
+- My favorite drink is "mate"

 <br><br>